codingismycraft/ragit/README.md

 The vector database is built or rebuilt using existing document embeddings.
 This is the step that makes the embeddings accessible for the RAG service.

+**Front End**
+The vector database and the front end web service are deployed to a web server making them available to the public.

+**Evaluation and improvements**
+The front end collects user information to allow for the evalution of the solution (for example thumps up - down) which results to the backend working on a peridodic re-creation of the vector database, the prompts and other component that might affect the quality of the solution.

 # Installation